martinthomson/http2-client-certs/draft-bishop-http2-additional-certs.md

 If not, but the server has advertised support for HTTP-layer certificates, the client MAY also send a `CERTIFICATE_REQUEST` frame
 {{http-cert-request}} on stream zero requesting a certificate for the desired origin.
-The server responds with a `CERTIFICATE` frame containing the relevant certificate chain, if it possesses such a certificate.
+The server responds with a series of `CERTIFICATE` frames containing the relevant certificate chain, if it possesses such a certificate.
 If not, the server responds with an empty `CERTIFICATE` frame.

 ### Server-driven discovery